-In the first entry of this Devotional Commentary, we took a look at chapter 1 of Paul's letter to the Romans.
-We considered some of the context of the letter, its structure and purpose so that we can better understand the message Paul was conveying.
-We then took a look at the text, verse-by-verse, as we considered some devotional application for us today.
+In the first entry of this Devotional Commentary, we took a look at chapter 1 of Paul’s letter to the Romans.
+We considered some of the contexts of the letter, its structure and its purpose so that we can better understand the message Paul was conveying.
+We then took a look at the text, verse-by-verse, as we considered some devotional applications for us today.
 If you missed the previous article, it would be good to go back and read it as it gives some needed context to where we are in the text.

 This second article will be similar – jumping straight into the text and providing relevant commentary.
 These articles are not meant to be academic, but rather more devotional as they come from my own personal studies in these chapters.
 I hope you find it edifying to your own walk!

 What follows here is my devotional commentary.
 The Scripture text is taken from the ESV with my commentary below.